What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 Yep, beauty.
 If your food looks appetizing, you’ll be more excited about eating it – and so will your kids!

-If you stop buying highly processed, packaged ingredients, you’ll stop eating them.
+If you stop buying nothing but highly processed, packaged ingredients, you’ll stop eating them.
 It’s as simple as that.

-Instead, buy wholesome, natural ingredients to nourish your body and soul:
+Instead, buy ingredients to nourish your body and soul:

 Fresh fruit and veggies – anything and everything you like!

-Whole grains like brown rice, buckwheat, amaranth, oats, quinoa, millet, spelt, barley and wheat.
-We don’t avoid wheat, but we like to eat a variety of grains over the course of a week vs eating mostly wheat.
+Grains like different rices, buckwheat, amaranth, oats, quinoa, millet, spelt, barley and wheat (GASP!).
+We don’t avoid wheat at all, but we like to eat a variety of grains over the course of a week vs eating mostly wheat.
+Otherwise it gets pretty boring.

 Legumes like kidney beans, black beans, cannellini beans, chickpeas and lentils.

-Lean proteins like chicken, turkey, lean pork, fish and seafood.
+Proteins like chicken, turkey, pork, beef, fish, seafood.
 Practice moderation and enjoy plenty of vegetarian or plant-based meals instead of loading up on meat and fish three times per day.

-Full fat dairy (gasp! yes, full fat, because low fat dairy is processed).
-We prefer sheep’s or goat’s milk products and eat it in moderation.
+Full fat dairy (gasp once more! yes, full fat, because low fat dairy is processed and tastes like muddy water).
+We prefer sheep’s or goat’s milk products from France (unapologetic food snobbery) and eat it in moderation.

 Healthy fats: Unsalted nuts and seeds, such as cashews, almonds, walnuts, sunflower seeds or sesame.
 Extra virgin olive oil and coconut oil.
-We also use organic grass-fed butter, because I prefer it over any weird artificially made spread.
+We also use organic grass-fed butter, because I prefer it over any weird margarine.

-Instead of refined white sugar, buy pure maple syrup, honey and raw cane sugar.
-You’re not meant to eat tons of these alternative sweeteners every day, but they are better choices as a treat than white sugar.
+Instead of only having refined white sugar, buy pure maple syrup, honey and raw cane sugar.
+Even naturally sweetened treats are treats

 I do always add a little honey or maple syrup to things like yogurt or oatmeal.
 But I treat wholesome cookies, cakes and other treats like I would any other treat: They’re desserts and even if they’re made from healthy ingredients, they’re not something to eat in abundance every day.

-Instead of refined white wheat flour, buy whole grain choices.
+Instead of only having refined white wheat flour, play with whole grain choices, too.

 There’s not only whole wheat, but also whole spelt or rye flour.